Book cover

 }

-First, we can see that there is no longer a MockBookService class.
-The main benefit of using a mock framework is precisely this: no longer having to implement mocks manually.
+The key observation is that there is no longer a MockBookService class.
+The main benefit of using a mock framework is precisely this: eliminating the need to implement mocks manually.
 Instead, the mock for BookService is created by the framework itself using the reflection features of Java.
-We just need to call the Mockito.mock(type) function, as follows:
+We simply need to call the mock(type) function, as follows:

-service = Mockito.mock(BookService.class);
+service = mock(BookService.class);

 when(service.search(anyInt())).thenReturn(BookConst.NULLBOOK);